Nishitha29/QuizApp-Java/README.md

 ---

-📚 Concepts Used

--> Object-Oriented Programming (OOP)
--> Arrays and loops
--> User input with Scanner
--> Conditional logic (switch case)
--> Encapsulation via private variables and getters/setters

 ---

+## 📚 Concepts Used

+- Object-Oriented Programming (OOP)
+- Arrays and loops
+- User input with `Scanner`
+- Conditional logic (`switch` case)
+- Encapsulation via private variables and getters/setters

+---

-🧠 What I Learned
+## 🧠 What I Learned

- -> Structuring a Java project using classes and services -> Capturing and validating user input
+- Structuring a Java project using classes and services
+- Capturing and validating user input
--> Providing dynamic feedback based on logic
+- Providing dynamic feedback based on logic
--> Writing clean and readable console-based programs
+- Writing clean and readable console-based programs